colinaut/action-table/README.md

 ### Filtering
 Filtering is done via the public filterTable() method.
 You can trigger this with javascript or better just use the action-table-filters element to set up controls.
 If the filter hides all results, the table automatically show a message indicating "No Results" along with a button to reset the filters.
 If on load all results are filtered out then it will automatically reset the filters.
 By adding the `store` attribute to the action-table it will store the sort and filters in localStorage.
 This protects against odd filter conditions in localStorage or URLparams.

+Filtering is based on the content of the cell much like sorting, except it uses a data-filter attribute:

+* if there is a `data-filter` attribute on the td it uses it
+* Otherwise it uses td cell textContent
+* If there is no `data-filter` or textContent it will read:
+  * SVGs using the SVG title attribute.
+  * Checkboxes based on checked status.

 ## Action Table Filters

 The `<action-table-filters>` is a wrapper element for filter menus and switches.
 In order for it to work it must live inside the `<action-table>` element.
 You can add your own filters manually using select menus, checkboxes, or radio buttons.
 There are two special elements which does some the work for you: `<action-table-filters-menu>` and `<action-table-filter-switch>`.